IGNF/las-digital-models/README.md

         tile_geometry.pixel_size=$PIXEL_SIZE
 ```

-The version number is in `VERSION.md`
+The version number can be retrieved with `python -m produit_derive_lidar.version`

 # Build and deploy as python package